 Parr Fold Park is a landscaped garden of mature trees and public lawns about 200 yards from Walkden Station, especially popular with dog walkers in the morning and evening.
 The formal rock gardens are no longer maintained, but the beautiful woodland and flower beds make the park a real oasis in the suburbs.
-The park also houses a war memorial, a pitch and putt course, a children’s play area, tennis courts, bandstand, bowling green and skate park.
+The park also houses a war memorial, a pitch and putt course, a children’s play area, tennis courts, a bandstand, bowling green and a skate park.

 Walkden has a popular fishing pond hosting regular matches.
 Oddly enough, it’s right in the middle of Ellesmere Retail Park car park.

 Total Fitness is a health and fitness club in Walkden with three pools, including a hydro-pool, heat treatment areas including a sauna and steam room, a huge gym floor and a healthy cafe.
 A spokesperson said: “We have 17 clubs across the country, but we’re extremely proud of our Northern roots.
 You can try for free, and there’s no joining fee if you join before 14th September.”

 As well as decent transport links, buyers are also attracted to Walkden because of its proximity to leafy Worsley village, but prices are much more affordable.
 You can pay Walkden prices and still have a Worsley address.

 A three-bed semi-detached house in Walkden can be bought for less than £250k, which would only get you a two-bed terrace or apartment in Worsley village.